zm-git-dev/vogue/README.md

 Options:
   -r, --run-id TEXT  Flowcell id.
-Eg: 190315_D00410_0873_BHWWKCBCX2 -a, --all-runs     Loads all lims flowcells ids --dry              Load from flowcell or not. (dry-run) --help             Show this message and exit.
+Eg: 190315_D00410_0873_BHWWKCBCX2 -a, --all-runs     Load all flowcells found in LIMS.
+  --dry              Load from flowcell or not. (dry-run) --help             Show this message and exit.
   ```